foo-software/ghost-graphql/packages/ghost-graphql/README.md

 # `@foo-software/ghost-graphql`

 GraphQL data sources, query resolvers, schemas, and types for [Ghost](https://ghost.org/).
-This project provides the pieces to power an [Apollo Server](https://www.apollographql.com/docs/apollo-server/). [`@foo-software/ghost-graphql-server` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql) imports modules from this project to provide an Apollo Server class with pre-defined options.
+This project provides the pieces to power an [Apollo Server](https://www.apollographql.com/docs/apollo-server/). [`@foo-software/ghost-graphql-server` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql-server) imports modules from this project to provide an Apollo Server class with pre-defined options.
+You should use that project for a simple, quick solution if you don't need much customization.
 The exports of this package could be used in a custom implentation instead of using `@foo-software/ghost-graphql-server`.
 Includes types for TypeScript support (this project is written in TypeScript as a matter of fact).

 ## Table of Contents